pocl/pocl/doc/sphinx/source/env_variables.rst

  POCL_TTASIM0_PARAMETERS will be passed to the first ttasim driver instantiated and POCL_TTASIM1_PARAMETERS to the second one.

+- **POCL_FORCE_KERNEL_DEBUG**

+  This adds a '-g' option to all clBuildProgram() calls.
+It results in debug symbols to be added to the kernel binary, which can help debugging kernel problems using tools such as gdb or valgrind.

 - **POCL_IMPLICIT_FINISH**

  Add an implicit call to clFinish afer every clEnqueue* call.
 Useful mostly for